12 blog layout best practices to remember in 2021

-In IMPACT's client blogs, we use this technique in two different ways.
+In IMPACT's client blogs, we’ve approached this two different ways.

-A cover of the offer or image, so users visually see what the offer relates to
+- A cover of the offer or image, so users visually see what the offer relates to

-A header that helps the user understand what the offer is
+- A header that helps the user understand what the offer is

-A subheader helps the user understand why they need the particular offer and what value it is to them
+- A subheader helps the user understand why they need the particular offer and what value it is to them

-A button color that stands apart from your site's color palette so it’s very recognizable.
+- A button color that stands apart from your site's color palette so it’s very recognizable.